We may earn income from links in this post. Please read this Disclosure for details.

 9. Visit Traditional Arts & Crafts Center and Pottery District

 One of the main attractions of Okinawa is its incredible selection of quality handicrafts and arts items.
-Tsuboya pottery, a rustic earthenware, shuri textiles once worn only by the nobility of the Ryuku Dynasty, plus fine lacquerware and hand-blown glass are all beautifully crafted and highly collectible items to seek out.
+Look for Tsuboya pottery, a rustic earthenware, shuri textiles once worn only by the nobility of the Ryuku Dynasty, plus fine lacquerware and hand-blown glass.

 The nearby Pottery District is home to several boutique workshops featuring modern interpretations of ancient designs and is well worth exploring.

-Be sure to make time for the Tsuboya Pottery Museum where you can learn about the history of pottery and see a reproduction of a traditional Okinawan house showing how Tsuboya-yaki was utilized in kitchen cookware and tableware.
+Also make time for the Tsuboya Pottery Museum.
+Here, you can learn about the history of pottery and see a reproduction of a traditional Okinawan house.
+Inside are displays showing how Tsuboya-yaki was utilized in kitchen cookware and tableware.

 10. Explore Makishi Public Market